KANZEZ/rl_uav_ctrl/README.md

+# This repo is built on [RotoPy](https://github.com/spencerfolk/rotorpy), a Python-based multirotor simulation environment with aerodynamic wrenches, useful for education and research in estimation, planning, and control for UAVs.

 # RotorPy
 A Python-based multirotor simulation environment with aerodynamic wrenches, useful for education and research in estimation, planning, and control for UAVs.
 <p align="center"><img src="/media/double_pillar.gif" width="32%"/><img src="/media/gusty.gif" width="32%"/><img src="/media/minsnap.gif" width="32%"/></p>